-Rang Panchami is commemorated after 5 days of holi celebration which is a Hindu festivity of fun and colours.
-It is considered as one of the important religious festivals in Indian states- Maharashtra, Bihar, Uttar-Pradesh, Madhya Pradesh and other parts of Northern India.
-In accordance with Hindu and Gregorian calendar, this festival would be observed the fifth day of the Krishna Paksha, the waning phase of the moon during the Hindu month of ‘Phalgun.’
+Rang Panchami is commemorated after 5 days of Holi celebration which is a Hindu festivity of fun and colors.
+It is considered as one of the important festivals in Indian states- Maharashtra, Bihar, Uttar Pradesh, Madhya Pradesh, and other parts of Northern India.
+In accordance with the Hindu and Gregorian calendar, this festival would be observed on the fifth day of the Krishna Paksha, the waning phase of the moon during the Hindu month of Phalguna.

+Basically, the word ‘Rang’ signifies ‘color’, and ‘Panchami’ means the fifth day, therefore it is known to be celebrated merely after the 5th day of the Holi festival.
 Now you must be having a question on what exactly Rang Panchami is!
-It is very similar to Holi and is celebrated by throwing Gulal and splashing coloured water on people.
+It is very similar to Holi and is celebrated by throwing Gulal and splashing colored water on people.

 Many confuse Rang Panchami with Holi, though it is observed in a similar way, and celebrated for a quite different reason.
 Let’s discuss the type of celebration in different ways.

-- In this festival usually in Indore and Maharashtra, a procession headed by a water tank with high pressure jet, two ceremonial cannons, and a camel circumambulator the town.
-It colours everyone in the street.
-Especially in Indore thousands of people gather in front of Rajwada to get coloured by the canon.
+- In this festival usually in Indore and Maharashtra, a procession headed by a water tank with a high-pressure jet, two ceremonial cannons, and a camel circumambulator the town.
+It colors everyone in the street.
+Especially in Indore thousands of people gather in front of Rajwada to get colored by the canon.
 Bhang and alcohol intensify the heightened sensations of these exuberant communities.

 - Locals of Maharashtra also know Holi with the names- Shimga or Shimgo.
-The festival is particularly popular among fisher folk.
-They celebrate it in on a large scale and revel in the festivities by singing, dancing and merry-making.
-These special dances provide those means to release all their repressed feelings, needs and desires.
-People also utter sound through their mouths in a peculiar fashion by striking their mouths with the back of their hands.
+The festival is particularly popular among fisherfolk.
+They celebrate it in on a large scale and revel in the festivities by singing, dancing, and merry-making.
+These special dances provide the means to release all their repressed feelings, needs, and desires.
+People also utter a sound through their mouths in a peculiar fashion by striking their mouths with the back of their hands.

 - Hindu devotees at some places also worship Lord Krishna and Radha on this day.
 They perform puja rituals to pay homage to the divine union between Krishna and Radha.
-This festival is also believed to spark and maintain the love amongst people.
+This festival is also believed to spark and maintain love amongst people.

-- In the temples of Bihar, Vrindavan, Delhi and Mathura, the gaiety of Rang Panchami is a worth watch.
-The specialty of the splendor includes- playing colors, eating sweetmeats, meeting relative and dancing on religious songs etc.
+- In the temples of Bihar, Vrindavan, Delhi, and Mathura, the gaiety of Rang Panchami is worth watching.
+The specialty of the splendor includes- playing colors, eating sweetmeats, meeting relatives, dancing to regional songs, etc.